microsoft/maro/examples/vm_scheduling/rule_based_algorithm/README.md

 We offer some rule-based algorithms for VM scheduling problem, inlcuding:

 - **Random Pick**: When a VM request is coming, randomly choose an available PM with enough resources to place the VM.
+(We try different random seed (666, 123) and average the result)
 - **First Fit**: When a VM request is coming, choose the available PM with enough resources whose index is smallest to place the VM.
 - **Best Fit**: When a VM request is coming, choose the available PM with enough resources based on some rules to place the VM.
 There are four rules below:
   - Remaining CPU cores: Choose the available PM with minimal CPU cores.
   - Energy Consumption: Choose the available PM with maximum energy consumption.
   - Remaining Memory: Choose the available PM with minimal memory.
   - Remaining CPU Cores and Energy Consumption: Choose the available PM with minimal CPU cores and maximum energy consumption.
-- **Bin Packing**: Divide the PMs into several bins.
+- **Bin Packing**: Divide the PMs into several bins based on their remaining CPU cores.
 When a VM request is coming, allocate it to the bin, which can make the variance of the PM number in each bin as small as possible.
-If these are more than one PM in the chosen bin, randomly choose an available PM with enough resources.
+If there are more than one PM in the chosen bin, randomly choose an available PM with enough resources.
 - **Round Robin**: If the algorithm pick the PM $i$ at time $t−1$, then the algorithm will pick PM $i+1$ at current time $t$ for the comming VM request if PM $i+1$ is available, otherwise the algorithm will pick PM $i+2$ ... until the PM $i+k$ is available.

 ## Metrics